Out of the mouths of babes ........

 Try Couch to 5K if you're interested in running, or pick a yoga move that you'd like to master and use YouTube videos to work on it a few times a week.
 Once you've achieved those goals, move on to the next.
 This way you'll be climbing a mountain in bite-size stages instead of sprinting to the top but running out of air halfway up.

 The secret to creating a new habit is making the action as easy as possible.
 So, if you're planning on exercising first thing, lay out your workout gear and trainers the night before.
-Promise yourself you'll stick to the routine for just two weeks.
+Promise yourself you'll stick to it for just two weeks.
 After that time, you're very likely to have slipped into a routine and, hey presto, the exercise habit is formed.

 Clearly a piece of cake or glass of wine after each workout will probably negate all your efforts, so try rewarding yourself when you reach your goals with a new pair of trainers, a manicure or an early night with a film.